CitadelStronghold/gem/docs/README.md

 >
 > > Note: You will have to manually adjust the download folder to the lower-case variant
 >
+> > Note: You need to adjust the downloads folder
+>
 > > `about:preferences#general`: Set as default, configure: `startup`, `dark mode`, `fonts`, `smooth scrolling`
 >
 > > `about:preferences#home`: Disable `Shortcuts`, `Pocket`